Kwpolska/chriswarrick.com/posts/2020/06/03/reinstalling-macos-what-to-try-when-all-else-fails.rst

 damage to your devices caused as a result of using information in this post.

-**Note:** This blog post is written for Intel Macs, particularly those that can boot OS X El Capitan.
+**Note:** This blog post is written for Intel Macs, particularly those that can boot OS X El Capitan (or macOS Sierra, but that’s untested).
 If your Mac can’t, you’ll need to look for help elsewhere.
 If you’ve got an Apple Silicon Mac, you probably want to perform `a DFU restore <https://support.apple.com/guide/apple-configurator-mac/revive-or-restore-a-mac-with-apple-silicon-apdd5f3c75ad/mac>`_
 (requires another Mac and a USB-C cable.)